kevin-mckenzie/up-bot/README.md

 6. Adjust ratio settings in script to fit your monitor (must be main monitor, pyautogui does not support multiple monitors)
 7. Sleep in peace

-Options:
+##Options:
-- w                 Window of time plus or minus the set time to send the message.
+**- w**:                 Window of time plus or minus the set time to send the message.
 It will send randomly within the window.
 In minutes if time is HH:MM or in seconds if time is HH:MM:SS
-- t                 Time for the message to be sent in HH:MM format.
+- t:                 Time for the message to be sent in HH:MM format.
 If HH:MM:SS is used, it will work but the window argument will apply to seconds and not minutes.
-- m                 Message to be sent.
+- m:                 Message to be sent.
 Needs double quotation marks surrounding it if the message is more than one word.
-- M,T,W,H,F,S,U     Day of the week where H=Thursday and U=Sunday.
+- M,T,W,H,F,S,U:     Day of the week where H=Thursday and U=Sunday.
 Python's getopt does not support multi-letter options.

-Compatability:
+##Compatability:
  - Only works on Windows (pygetwindow compatability)
  - If there are multiple monitors, Signal must maximize when clicked to the main monitor (pyautogui compatability)
  - Signal must have pre-selected the chat that message will be sent to (or it may send to wrong chat)